Ivan-Dosev/NeoX/README.md

    npm start
    ```

-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:3000`. or `https://neox.thedrop.top`

 ## Usage